shazChaudhry/terraform_aws_alb_asg/README.md

 ## Test

-Three different type of load balancers (LB) were created above.
-In this section, each of the LB will be tested.
+- Classic ELB and ALB were created above.
+Use DNS records for each of the LB for testing.

-#### ALB
-- Find DNS A record for the load balancer and hit it a few time in your web browser.
-You will notice Apache web server is being load balanced
+- Refreshing the pages should return different result depending which ASG the LB routed traffic to.

 ## Destroy infrastructure